lilyx998/algo-templates/README.md

 - **GetPrimeFactors** - Finds the prime factorization of a number
 - **PrimeSieve** - Computes number of primes less than or equal to a number using the Sieve of Eratosthenes
 - **QuickSelect** - Returns the kth smallest number in an unsorted array in `O(n)` time on average
+- **Segment Tree** - Tree data structure that stores information about intervals.
+Allows for updating and querying intervals in `O(logn)` time
 - **Tarjan's** - Finds the critical edges of a graph (an edge that will disconnect parts of the graph when rememoved) in `O(|v| + |e|)` time
 - **Topological Sort** - Finds an linear ordering of a graph, such that for every edge u->v, u comes before v in the graph.
 - **UnionFind** - Data structure used to determine the connected components in a graph